ggodoygeogama/smart-ocean-8bdb7/content/products/_index.md

   plans:
     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items:
-        - Observa el comportamiento de
+        - Observa el comportamiento d
         - Green or roasted beans"
         - One or two varieties of beans"
       plan: Pequeño